 Research & Development

-We conduct research in power electronics with applications to both magnetic brain stimulation as well as electrical energy conversion.
-Our current focus is on modular multilevel converters, including the modular multilevel series parallel converter (M2SPC) invented by Dr. Goetz and colleagues.
-In this project, we collaborate with Dr. Srdjan Lukic from NC State University.
+We also conduct research in power electronics with applications to both magnetic brain stimulation as well as electrical energy conversion.
+Our current focus is on modular multilevel converters, including the modular multilevel series parallel converter (MMSPC) invented by Dr. Goetz and colleagues.